jeffreyhanson/prepairr/README.md

 ### Citation

 This is an experimental package.
-You should not be citing this package because you should not be using it for any reason at all.
+You should not be citing this package because you should not be using it.